 I’ve had multiple conversations with people during which I realized they don’t know what a lot of symptoms of mental illness looks like.
 And if I hadn’t both witnessed as well as experienced them myself, I wouldn’t have known either.
 For the longest time, I thought these behaviors were unique to me, or worse, character flaws.

-I wanted to create a list that describes some examples of symptoms I’ve had myself because I think one of the most annoying things about seeking help is 1) mental health professionals not knowing where to look, especially in high-functioning people, for symptoms as well as 2) those annoying surveys that ask questions I don’t identify with because I don’t know what they look like in real life situations.
+I wanted to create a list that describes some examples of symptoms I’ve had myself because I think one of the most annoying things about seeking help is 1) mental health professionals not knowing where to look for symptoms, especially in high-functioning people, and 2) those annoying surveys that ask questions I don’t identify with because I don’t know what they look like in real life situations.

 I can’t tell you how many times I’ve seen depression or anxiety or a combo of both manifest itself in the behavior of my friends and family members, but they were unaware of it.
 I think people can tell when they’re not feeling well, but recognizing and identifying symptoms of mental illness is hard when you don’t have the vocabulary or background knowledge to do so.
 I’m not a doctor and shouldn’t be viewed as one, but perhaps I can share some things that might be validating to those who need it.

 Below are some of the symptoms of anxiety and depression that I’m familiar with.
 Please keep in mind that because this list was made for identifying symptoms, it does not include the various ways in which I cope with them.
 (And by identify I mean I hope some of these are validating or make you feel less strange/lonely.
 This should in no way be a means to self-diagnose.
 Only professionals can do that, hopefully.)

 Tiredness– Call it emotional exhaustion, excessive sleepiness, fatigue, or lethargy, it’s all under the umbrella of constant tiredness.
 On my bad days, I’d sleep for more than 12 hours.
 I used to think it was a winter hibernation type of thing, (and darker weather is definitely a contributing factor,) but there are very few excuses I can make up for sleeping through entire summer days.